This page is available under these URLs:

 Authentication is carried out using the 802.1X standard, which guarantees data security by means of end-to-end encryption of the access data.
 Eduroam works on all current operating systems that support the 802.1X standard.

-Here you can find instructions for installation and configuration:
+Here you can find instructions for setup as well as troubleshooting for different operating systems: